top of page

 Pharaoh's daughter gave him his name.

-Before approaching the burning bush, Moses was told to remove his sandals.
+Before approaching the burning bush, God asked Moses to remove his sandals.

 Moses was tending sheep at the base of the Holy Mountain in Sinai at the time.